Course Outline

 p) Simple language – when to use it and what does it mean?

-q) Easy-to-read text (ETR) – when do we use it?
+q) Information in easy-to-read text (ETR) – when do we use it?

 r) Machine-readable text – when do we use it?

-s) What does a government digital accessibility audit report mean, and what to do with it?
+s) What does a report from the government accessibility audit mean and what to do with it?

 b) How to find basic digital accessibility issues on a website?